-- The user then enters in their email address
+- The user then enters their email address.

-- The user is redirected to their organization’s SSO identity provider’s sign-in page and enters credentials as required by the Identity provider
+- The user is redirected to their organization's SSO identity provider's sign-in page and enters the credentials required by the Identity Provider.

 - The Identity Provider redirects the user back to Mazévo, where they are granted access after successful authentication.

-If an SSO authenticated user does not already have an account established, Mazévo creates an account for them and treats them as a requester with view-only access.
-A requester with view-only access will only be able to view public events and any previously scheduled events that they are a contact for.
+If an SSO-authenticated user does not already have an account established, Mazévo creates an account for them and treats them as a requester with view-only access.
+A requester with view-only access will only view public events and any previously scheduled events for which they are a contact.

-If you would like to grant your users a higher level of access once authenticated for the first time, please contact your Mazévo representative.
+If you would like to grant your users a higher level of access once authenticated for the first time, don't hesitate to get in touch with your Mazévo representative.